-Traditional Four -Year High School Program for High School Graduation for Students Entering Grade 9 in 2012

-SUBJECT CREDITS COMMENTS

-English 4

-Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher and Geometry or a series of courses equivalent to Geometry are required.

-Science 3 Two of the three credits must have lab component and one of the three credits must be Biology 1 or its equivalent

-World History 1

-American History 1

-Economics .5

-American Government .5

-Performing/Fine Arts 1

-НОРЕ 1

-Remainder of requirement credits will be Electives See credit requirement chart At least one course must be an online course (SVA, FLVS, online DE) 10 (Traditional Schedule) Or 12 (Block Schedule) Any course approved by School Board of Sarasota Count that is appropriate for Gr.
-9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 and Geometry or a series of courses equivalent to Geometry are required.
+Science 3 Two of the three credits must have a lab component and one of the three credits must be Biology 1 or its equivalent.
+World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate, specific practical arts PE (HOPE) AND Health 1 Remainder of required credits will be Electives See credit requirement chart 10 (Traditional Schedule) Or 12 (Block Schedule) Exemption to online course graduation requirement for 12 th grade student enrolled in Florida high school one year or less.
+At least one course must be 12 (Block Schedule) Amus accuracy amount of but the Cabaci an online course Or Any course approved by the School Board of Sarasota County that is appropriate for Grade 9 or above may 8 (Oak Park) fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Bas Education, and GED preparation.